top of page

 View over Pisa.

-It seemed like there was not that much else to do in Pisa, there were only a few more really old buildings.
-When we got hungry we went down the stairs again.
-In the street with all restaurants we found one selling an appetizer, pizza, and glass of wine for only 10 euros.
+It seemed like there was not much else to do in Pisa, there were only a few more ancient buildings.
+When we got hungry, we went down the stairs again.
+In the street, with all restaurants, we found one selling an appetizer, pizza, and glass of wine for only 10 euros.

 The street with all restaurants

 It all tasted great, the one glass of wine made us drunk in an instant.
-After our meal we took some more pictures of the tower and cathedral in the dark.
+After our meal, we took more pictures of the tower and cathedral in the dark.

 The tower by night